ppi/docs/en/book/datasource.rst

 A Simple Example: A User
 ========================

 The easiest way to understand how the DataSource component works is to see it in action.
-In this section, you'll configure your database, create a **Product** storage class, persist it to the datbabase and fetch it back out.
+In this section, you'll configure your database, create a **Product** storage class, persist it to the database and fetch it back out.

 Configuring the Database
 ========================